README

 - Loopback connection: Direct object access on the same

-(see LoopbackRemoteTest source codes) - Input-/OutputStream: Anything which is a Java
+JVM(see LoopbackRemoteTest source codes) - Input-/OutputStream: Anything which is a Java

-can be used (see IoStreamRemoteTest source codes) - Socket: Use Java’s
+InputStream/OutputStreamcan be used (see IoStreamRemoteTest source codes) - Socket: Use Java’s

-mechanism (see ObservableSocketRemoteTest source codes)
+ServerSocket/ (Client-)Socketmechanism (see ObservableSocketRemoteTest source codes)

-provides an observable implementation (as of the refcodes-observer
+The refcodes-remoting-ext-observer provides an observable implementation (as of the refcodes-observer artifact) of the refcodes-remoting tool-box.

 Yes, it’s observable: You get events when a

-the subscription in your listener) to aninstance
+clientsubscribes (you mayvetothe subscription in your listener) to aninstanceon yourserveror when it unsubscribes.

 How do I get started?

-; we start off with a socket based example; using streams is even simpler.
-Create your server
+First setup your server; we start off with a socket based example; using streams is even simpler.
+Create your server and publish the object you’d like to be invoked remote by a client:

 1